priyamtejaswin/nba-goat/README.md

 # nba-goat

 To find the **greatest-of-all-time** using statistics.
 I have created this repository to explore different methods for estimating relative skill of NBA teams.
+I was inspired by [FiveThirtyEight.com's CARMElo system](https://projects.fivethirtyeight.com/2018-nba-predictions/).
 My aim is to dive-deep into every method, derive the update equations and discuss the pros and cons.
 I intend to cover the following methods:
 1. Elo and common extensions.[DONE]
 2. Assumed Density Filtering.[IN PROGRESS]
 3. Expectation Propagation(given that this NBA data has already ocurred and can be used for batched inference.)